mewc/systemprompts/README.md

 ## How it Works

 - Runs daily GitHub Actions workflow
-- Fetches system prompts from various AI models in a github action
+- Fetches system prompts from various AI models and see what we get
 - Archives prompts with timestamps in a structured format
 - Maintains history of changes over time in the repo publically